'39: Live performances

 The song was a live favourite throughout the 1970s, often being used as a singalong in concert.
 It was first performed in Edinburgh in September 1976 and remained in setlists until December 1979, although the song was briefly performed in 1984.
 Instead of May singing the lead vocals live, Mercury did.
 The Guardian later commented that live performances of the song were played as "a raucous, rollicking sea shanty".

 The version recorded at concert at Festhalle Frankfurt on 2 February 1979 is featured on the live album Live Killers.

 George Michael performed "39" at the Freddie Mercury Tribute Concert in April 1992.
-Michael cited this song as his favourite Queen song, claiming he used to busk it on the London Underground.
+Michael cited this song as his favourite Queen song, saying he used to busk it on the London Underground.

 Later the song was included by Queen on the setlists of their Queen + Adam Lambert tours in 2012 and 2014–2015 featuring Adam Lambert & both Queen + Paul Rodgers Tours, which were Queen + Paul Rodgers Tour & Rock the Cosmos featuring Paul Rodgers; as on the album, it is sung by May.